Codimension-one foliations on adjoint varieties: Introduction

-for a general curve $[C]\in H$.
-Note that when $X=\mathbb{P}^n$ and $H$ is the unique minimal dominating family of rational curves, namely, the family of lines, $\mathrm{deg}_{H}\, \mathcal{F}$ coincides with the classical definition of the degree of a codimension one foliation on $\mathbb{P}^n$.
-If $X$ has Picard number one, there is no foliation tangent to the general curve in $H$, see Proposition \ref{P:deg-maior-que-0}.
-In other words, the degree of a codimension one foliation is always non-negative.
+for a general curve $[C] \in H$.
+Note that when $X = \mathbb{P}^n$ and $H$ is the unique minimal dominating family of rational curves (namely, the family of lines), $\deg_H \mathcal{F}$ coincides with the classical definition of the degree of a codimension-one foliation on $\mathbb{P}^n$.
+If $X$ has Picard number one, there is no foliation tangent to the general curve in $H$ (see Proposition \ref{P:deg-maior-que-0}).
+In other words, the degree of a codimension-one foliation is always non-negative in that case.